Azure/kubernetes-hackfest/labs/create-aks-cluster/README.md

     ![Azure Cloud Shell](img-cloud-shell.png "Azure Cloud Shell")

 3. The first time Cloud Shell is started will require you to create a storage account.

 4. Once your cloud shell is started, clone the workshop repo into the cloud shell environment
+    ```bash
+    git clone https://github.com/Azure/kubernetes-hackfest
     ```
-    git clone https://github.com/Azure/kubernetes-hackfest
+    ```bash
+    cd kubernetes-hackfest/labs/create-aks-cluster
     ```

 5. In the cloud shell, you are automatically logged into your Azure subscription.